A3 : an Analytical Low-Rank Approximation Framework for Attention: The A3 Framework

 where $\SVDr(\cdot)$ denotes the truncated SVD operator. \end{theorem} The proof of~\Cref{theorem:a3:mha:qk:solution} is given in Appendix~\ref{sec:appendix:derivation:qk:solution}.
 In practice, we apply~\Cref{theorem:a3:mha:qk:solution} to all pairs of \qk{} heads ($i=1, \ldots, \hq$), and assign

 where $\mU_{:,:k}$, $\mSigma_{:k,:k}$, and $\mV^T_{:k,:}$ are the truncated SVD components given by~\Cref{theorem:a3:mha:qk:solution}.
 This gives approximated query and key weights with a new smaller head dimension $r < \dqk$.
-Note that though \Cref{theorem:a3:mha:qk:solution} is performed on each head separately, the low-rank head weights can still be concatenated together and implemented as a single linear layer.
+Note that \Cref{theorem:a3:mha:qk:solution} is performed on each head separately, but the low-rank head weights can still be concatenated together and \textit{implemented as a single linear layer at inference time.}